IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2019-10-03-hashing-and-hash-tables.md

 ## Choosing a Hash Function

 Let us once again look at the chaining procedure to implement hash tables.
 We saw that we can optimize the hash table by choosing appropriate hash functions so that *c* is minimized i.e., the chain length should be minimized, so that for any given input object, we can access it from the hash table in as little time as possible.
-But then, for any hash function that we choose with *|S| >> m* (where S is the set of objects), there will exist a bad input resulting in a lot of collisions.
+But then, for any hash function that we choose with *length(S) >> m* (where S is the set of objects), there will exist a bad input resulting in a lot of collisions.
 At the same time, we also cannot choose a large value of *m*, since it requires too much space.

 To solve this problem, we can use randomization.
 We define a whole set of hash functions, called a family of hash functions.
 We then choose a random function from this family to use in our algorithm.
 Such a family of hash functions is called a universal family, if for any two objects *x* and *y*, on choosing a random hash function from the family, the probability of collision for *x* and *y* is very low.
 For any algorithm that we want to implement, we choose a random function from this family, and use that same function throughout our algorithm.
 By doing this, on average, we reduce the probablity of collisions, and thus we get a hash table with very small chain lengths, and operations on such a hash table take place in close to constant time.